lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 A SCHC Receiver-Abort is aligned to L2 Words, by design.
 Therefore, padding MUST NOT be appended.

-The SCHC Sender-Abort MUST NOT be acknowledged and MUST NOT be retransmitted.
+The SCHC Sender-Abort MUST NOT be acknowledged.

 ## SCHC F/R modes {#FragModes}